ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

    - Update an IPsec policy by using SHA 256 authentication, AES 128 encryption, and PFS with DH Group 14:
       `ibmcloud is ipsec-policy-update $ipesc_policy --authentication-algorithm $authentication_algorithm --pfs $pfs --encryption-algorithm $encryption_algorithm`

-### Upgrading a VPN from a custom IKE policy by using the API
+### Upgrading a VPN from a custom IKE policy with the API
 {: #upgrade-vpn-custom-ike-policy-procedure-api}
 {: api}